lubuntu-team/manual/source/3/3.1/3.1.2/htop.rst

 ------
 To view how much RAM is being used on your system is under mem and then a [ number based on how many Gigabytes of memory.
 The Swap line lists how much swap is used.
 The numbers going down with a bar with a percentage next to them display useage on each of your cpu cores.

-Load average shows your system laod over the past one five and fiften minute is why there are three numbers see `https://en.wikipedia.org/wiki/Load_(computing)` for more infmormation.
+Load average shows your system laod over the past one five and fiften minute is why there are three numbers see `wikipedia load (computing) <https://en.wikipedia.org/wiki/Load_(computing)>`_ for more infmormation.
 Uptime shows how long your computer has been booted.

 After the bottom there is a green bar that says PID for the Process ID of a user, The user the process responds to, RES is how much RAM the process is currently using.
 CPU% shows how much as a percent of CPU time the process is using, mem% is a precent of the RAM your proess is using.
 TIme shows how long the process has been running.
 COmmand shows the command line command of the process.